YukieMan97/cpsc210InventoryApplication/README.md

 # inventoryApplication
 S2019 - CPSC 210
-A simple application that keeps track of information of items, such as its name, price, quantitiy, etc. within the store.
+A simple application that keeps track of information of items, such as its name, price, quantity, etc. within the store.

 I have classes of specific items and other categories a store would include.
 For example, I have a class of manga and art books which both extend Book which extends Item.
 Although there are multiple classes, cohesion and coupling